Product May Have Been Discontinued

 When you consider the protein-boosting effect of the peas, this looks like the profile of a wet product containing a moderate amount of meat.

-Ol’ Roy Healthy Mix is a plant-based wet product using a moderate amount of chicken or beef as its main sources of animal protein, thus earning the brand 3.5 stars.
+Ol’ Roy Healthy Mix is a grain-inclusive wet product using a moderate amount of named meat as its main source of animal protein, thus earning the brand 3.5 stars.

 A Final Word